elegantlyclandestine/playbook/README.md

 The result is this, in the file on directory `hw/section` with name `part_1.txt`:
 ```
 👩 Hello, world!
+This is Playbook 3 going live!
 🤖 World, hello!
+Going live, this is Playbook 3!
 ```
 Now, it doesn’t look like a lot.
-But when you get to scripting large projects, *this* is where Playbook shines with its 10-at-a-time message splitting.
+But when you get to scripting large projects with lots of multi-line messages, *this* is where Playbook shines with its 10-at-a-time message splitting.

 ## What are the features?
 **Here’s the history of them, from latest to oldest (as of version 3):**